sneakerhax/Arsenal/Git-Dumper/README.md

 # Git-Dumper

-A Dockerized version of git-dumper by arthaud
+A Dockerized version of the tool git-dumper by arthaud

 ## Running with Docker (Local Build)